WarrenLab/chicken-pangenome-paper/README.md

 * `simulation`: scripts used to create simulated reads, align them to the pangenome with different methods, and compare the accuracy of the different alignments
+* `allele-balance`: looking at reference bias based on allele balance